[Editor’s note: This story was previously published in February 2019. It has since been updated and republished.]

 Sberbank has become the largest bank in Russia.
 It holds more in assets than the next six largest competitors combined.
 Sberbank performs retail, corporate and investment banking within Russia.
 It also invests heavily in Central and Eastern Europe.

-At a $70 billion market cap, it pales in size to U.S. banking giants such as Citigroup (NYSE:C) or Bank of America (NYSE:BAC).
+At a $70=8 billion market cap, it pales in size to U.S. banking giants such as Citigroup (NYSE:C) or Bank of America (NYSE:BAC).
 It also seems to struggle with gaining respect, though this could work to an investor’s advantage.
-SBRCY stock trades at a P/E of only 5.6, well below that of BAC stock.
+SBRCY stock trades at a P/E of only six or so, well below that of BAC stock.
 This is despite the fact that revenues have increased by an average of 18.9%-per-year over the last five years.

 Moreover, dividends have seen sustained growth over the last three years.
-Today, the stock pays 76-cents-per-share in dividends.
-This gives SBRCY stock a dividend yield of about 5.85%.
+Today, SBRCY stock pays a dividend of about 4.25%.
 In today’s market, anything related to Russia has become clouded in controversy.
 However, those that can look past the drama could find a bargain in SBRCY stock.

 Even though it could become one of the more profitable OTC stocks to buy, Softbank (OTCMKTS:SFTBY) has not become a household name.
-However, this Japanese holding conglomerate has grown to an almost $96 billion market cap by investing in some of the better-known names in the tech industry in both the U.S. and Japan.
+However, this Japanese holding conglomerate has grown to a little more than a $93 billion market cap by investing in some of the better-known names in the tech industry in both the U.S. and Japan.

 Investors should look at SFTBY stock like a mutual fund.
 If the T-Mobile-Sprint merger goes through, this will give Softbank a significant stake in America’s fastest-growing telecom company as 5G begins to take off.
-Whenever the IPO in Uber finally happens, this should boost Softbank further.
+Softbank’s results should be boosted by Uber’s IPO.

 SFTBY stock also reported a 49% increase in earnings in its latest quarter.
-Investments in WeWork and Indian e-commerce firm Flipkart drove much of the net income increase.
-As a result, SFTBY stock trades less than 10% off its all-time high.
+Investments in WeWork and Indian ecommerce firm Flipkart drove much of the net income increase.

 As of this writing, Will Healy did not hold a position in any of the aforementioned stocks.
 You can follow him on Twitter at @HealyWriting.